 The stripe payment system was integrated for the internal payment.

-Elinext developers have completed the tasks on the creating of a modern job portal, making all the rich functionality set available for usage by the product owner.
+Elinext developers have completed the tasks of creating a modern job portal, making all the rich functionality set available for usage by the product owner.
 Right now, the project is being prepared for launch in Germany by the marketing teams of the product owner.